abrasive/shairport/FREEBSD.md

 This is a very quick initial note about installing Shairport Sync on FreeBSD.
 Some manual installation is required.
+Please see important notes at the end about using the `sndio` back end.

 The build instrctions here install back ends of `sndio` (native to OpenBSD) and ALSA.
 ALSA is, or course, the Advanced Linux Sound Architecture, so it is not "native" to FreeBSD.
 It has, however, been ported, so it should work pretty well.